BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/inflation.md

 through trading.
 And it becomes *decentralized,* because the power to vote for governance proposals is distributed amongst more people.

-### Evmos Token Model
+### Butane Token Model

-The Evmos Token Model outlines how the Evmos network is secured through a balanced incentivized interest from users, developers and validators.
+The Butane Token Model outlines how the Butane network is secured through a balanced incentivized interest from users, developers and validators.
 In this model, inflation plays a major role in sustaining this balance.
-With an initial supply of 200 million and over 300 million tokens being issued through inflation during the first year, the model suggests an exponential decline in inflation to issue 1 billion Evmos tokens within the first 4 years.
+With an initial supply of 200 million and over 300 million tokens being issued through inflation during the first year, the model suggests an exponential decline in inflation to issue 1 billion Butane tokens within the first 4 years.

 We implement two different inflation mechanisms to support the token model: